PVieira04/CI-project-1/README.md

 - Edge
   - No issues detected.
 - Safari
   - Issue detected on Landing Page - .tutor-pic takes up more than 50% of the screen width and squashes .tutor-info.
 Significantly different to Chrome, Edge and Firefox.
+(FIXED)
   - Extra unwanted styling added to select fields in contact form.
+(FIXED)
   - Footer always appears at the bottom of the viewport.
 Should only appear at the bottom of the page.
+(FIXED)
 - Firefox
   - Submit input on contact form says "Submit Query" instead of just "Submit".
+(FIXED)
-Some spacing is missing in the contact page and on the resources page.
+  - Some spacing is missing in the contact page and on the resources page.
 - Opera
   - No issues detected.